Joel Glazer

 Joel Glazer (born March 31, 1967) is an American businessman and sports team owner.
-He is part of the Glazer family, who control First Allied Corporation and HRG Group, the Tampa Bay Buccaneers of the National Football League (NFL), and Manchester United Football Club of the Premier League.
+He is part of the Glazer family, who control First Allied Corporation and HRG Group, the Tampa Bay Buccaneers of the National Football League (NFL), and Manchester United of the Premier League.
 The family is based in Florida.

 Early life and education

 Glazer was born to Linda and Malcolm Glazer, a businessman and billionaire.
 He grew up in Rochester, New York, and attended the American University in Washington, D.C., receiving a degree in Interdisciplinary Studies.
-He has a wife, Angela, and two daughters, Dylan and Zoey Glazer.